 Back on track…

-Here are some ways to making friends as a socially anxious introvert:
+Here are some ways to make friends as a socially anxious introvert…

 Social media for introverts

 Having social anxiety, I think it’s safe to say that we’re most comfortable looking for friends on social media.